hamoshka/BitLink/README.md

 - Private statistics for shortened URLs.
 - View, edit, delete and manage your links.
 - Admin account to view, delete and ban links.
-- Ability to disable registration and anonymous link creation for private use.
-- RESTful API.

 ## Stack